mcp-rune 0.107.0

 Building

-The build inlines all CSS and JavaScript into a single dist/index.html file, which is read by the server at module load time and served via the MCP resources protocol.
+vite.config.js maps BUILD_TARGET to a sibling app directory: every app ships its iframe entry at <app>/ui/index.html and bundles to dist/<app>.html, so adding a new app is a filesystem-only change.
+The build inlines all CSS and JavaScript into a single HTML file, which is read by the server lazily and served via the MCP resources protocol.

-Important: After modifying any file in model-form-ui/, you must rebuild before the changes take effect.
+Important (contributors): after modifying any file in shared/model-form/ (or in a per-app ui/ folder), rebuild before the changes take effect.

 Theming